KonklaveTtv/VenueSender/README.md

       make -f Makefile.mingw

 This will output a static Windows binary (VenueSender.exe) to the /VenueSender/bin directory.
-Make sure to include the needed DLL files for it to be able to run:
+Make sure to include the needed DLL files for it to be able to run on other systems:

       libboost_filesystem-mt.dll
       libboost_iostreams-mt.dll